 The reports are irrelevant and inadmissible for other reasons.
-The overwhelming focus of the PATF and DOJ reports relate to allegations of excessive force and officer-involved shootings (such as the high-profile Laquan McDonald case).7 Plaintiff does not and cannot assert a claim for excessive force (see footnote 2, supra), and this case does not involve a police shooting, so these materials are irrelevant here.
+The overwhelming focus of the PATF and DOJ reports relate to allegations of excessive force and officer-involved shootings (such as the high-profile Laquan McDonald case).7 Plaintiffs do not and cannot assert a claim for excessive force (see footnote 2, supra), and this case does not involve a police shooting, so these materials are irrelevant here.
 Milan v.
 Schulz, 2022 WL 1804157, at 5 (N.D.
 Ill.
 June 2, 2022) ("[T]he [DOJ] Report focused on police officer shootings and the City's oversight of officers' use of force, which are not at issue in this case.").
-Indeed, neither the PATF nor DOJ report addressed the joint FBI/IAD
+Indeed, neither the PATF nor DOJ report addressed the joint FBI/IAD investigation at issue in this case.
+The only relevant, competent evidence demonstrates that the City is entitled to summary judgment on Plaintiffs' "code of silence" claim.8

 7 The PATF and DOJ reports are inadmissible hearsay as well.
 In instances where these reports were deemed admissible, the cases did not involve the same relevancy hurdles present in this case.
 Those other cases involved officers' use of force in the same time frame considered in the DOJ and PATF reports.
 See, e.g., First Midwest Bank v.
 City of Chicago, 337 F. Supp.
 3d 749 (N.D.
 Ill.
 2018), rev'd and remanded First Midwest Bank, 988 F.3d 978; Godinez v.
 City of Chicago, No. 16 C 7344, 2019 WL 5597190 (N.D.
 Ill.
 Oct.
 30, 2019).
-As there are no claims based on use of force in this case (see footnote 2, supra), and the time frame at issue in this case (2004 or 2006) is much earlier than the time periods covered in the PATF and DOJ reports, those materials are irrelevant here.
+As there are no claims based on use of force in this case (see footnote 2, supra), and the time frame at issue in this case (2009) is earlier than the time periods covered in the PATF and DOJ reports, those materials are irrelevant here.
 Because they are irrelevant in terms of scope and time, any reliance on them would yield unreliable and untrustworthy conclusions in violation of Fed.
 R. Evid.
 803(8)(B).